Skip to main content

 • Denitrification (anaerobic, reduction): NO3 → NO2 → NO → N2O → N2

 In anaerobic sites, NO is an electron receptor during microbial respiration.
-N2O is produced when there is excess nitrogen available (past the needs of plants and microorganisms), so excess use of fertilizers and manure increases its production.
+N2O is produced when excess nitrogen is available (past the needs of plants and microorganisms), so excess use of fertilizers and manure increases production.
 Nitrifying and denitrifying bacteria are most active in producing N2O in environments with abundant N relative to assimilatory demands by other microorganisms or plants (Firestone and Davidson, 1989), as is often the case following soil amendment of fertilizers, manure, or crop residues.
-Physical processing of the soil (such as tillage) also affects N2O emissions by introducing crop residues in the soil, changing soil particle size and surface area, and by changing the porosity of the soil.
-All of these affect soil substrate/product availability and their aqueous and gas diffusion rates.
+Physical processing of the soil (such as tillage) also affects N2O emissions by introducing crop residues in the soil, changing soil particle size and surface area, and changing the porosity of the soil.
+These affect soil substrate/product availability and their aqueous and gas diffusion rates.

 53.6 kg CO2 equiv 1 ton SC 1 L Juice = 0.1 kg CO2 equiv